powerjg/learning_gem5/thoughts.rst

 Some thoughts on this document
 ------------------------------

-* Changes that need to happen before next stable release
-   * Remove is_top_level

 * We want this document to be living.
    * We should have the source checked in somewhere (probably in a repo next to gem5).
    * We should force people to make updates when they break things.